 Ever felt an irresistible desire to hop into bed with someone you absolutely can’t stand?
 That intense mix of anger and desire is what’s known as a “hatefuck.”

 It’s a trope that you’ll find all the time in TV shows, books and fanfiction, where two characters who despise each other somehow end up in bed together.
-That “I hate you, but I want you” energy can be thrilling because it plays around with the idea of pushing the sexual envelope.
+That “I hate you, but I want you” energy can be thrilling because it evokes the idea of transgressing social or interpersonal norms.
+From a sexological point of view, these relationships often enter into specific sexual scenarios (Simon & Gagnon, 1986), meaning moments in which sexual behaviours are defined by cultural norms, where conflict becomes the pretext or trigger for setting off desire.

 What Makes A Hatefuck So Exciting?

 One of the biggest reasons people are drawn to hatefucking is the sheer adrenaline rush of confrontation.
 When anger is bubbling over and your heart’s pounding, the line between rage and desire can blur fast.
-It’s the kind of sexual tension that can feel almost forbidden, which only makes it more exciting.
+This intense physiological response kicks off the sympathetic nervous system, the part of the body that manages fight or flight responses as well as arousal (Diamond & Dickenson, 2012).
+Thus, the body’s reaction to stress can be confused with sexual arousal, amplifying the intense sensations experienced.

-And of course, there’s the thrill of giving in to an urge for someone you hate, or at least tell yourself you do.
-That mix of defiance and taboo can be dangerously tempting.
-The stronger the tension, the stronger the pull gets, like a magnet suddenly flipping the other way.
+And of course, there’s the thrill of giving in to an urge for someone you hate, or at least tell yourself you do that incites a feeling of transgression.
+This can also boost desire by stimulating fantasies linked to provocation and forbidden acts.

 What Are the Risks of Hatefucking?